helidon-io/helidon/docs/modules/data-jdbc/data-jdbc.md

 It excludes SQL text, bound values, credentials, and driver messages that could reveal application data.

-A runtime exception raised by an application `JdbcClient.RowMapper` reaches the JDBC operation boundary unchanged.
-When that failure later crosses a managed local transaction boundary, the transaction provider can report a `TxException` and retain the mapper exception as its cause.
+Outside a local transaction, a runtime exception raised by an application `JdbcClient.RowMapper` passes through unchanged.
+Inside a managed local transaction, the transaction provider can report a `TxException` and retain the mapper exception as its cause.

 Data JDBC does not promote JDBC warnings to exceptions.
 Applications that need to monitor warnings can use facilities provided by the database or driver.